reqnroll/Reqnroll/docs/Gherkin/Gherkin-Reference.md

 * Keep your `Background` section **short**.
   * The client needs to actually remember this stuff when reading the scenarios.
 If the `Background` is more than 4 lines long, consider moving some of the irrelevant details into higher-level steps.
 * Make your `Background` section **vivid**.
-  * Use colourful names, and try to tell a story.
+  * Use colorful names, and try to tell a story.
 The human brain keeps track of stories much better than it keeps track of names like `"User A"`, `"User B"`, `"Site 1"`, and so on.
 * Keep your scenarios **short**, and don't have too many.
   * If the `Background` section has scrolled off the screen, the reader no longer has a full overview of whats happening.
 Think about using higher-level steps, or splitting the `*.feature` file.

+{#scenario-outline}
 ### Scenario Outline

 The `Scenario Outline` keyword can be used to run the same `Scenario` multiple times,